-I’ve played Feste three times now – once when I was at NYU (I also was the musical director and composer on that production), three years later in an evolution of the NYU production produced by Libra Theater Company, and another three years later with the Texas Shakespeare Festival.
-Especially by that third production, the role has come to resonate quite deeply with me.
-Not just that he is a fascinating character, but I quite empathize with him.
-Or perhaps he is an especially well-suited mask to reveal a chunk of my personal life experience and authentic self.
+I’ve played Feste in Twelfth Night three times – first at NYU (I also was the musical director and composer on that production), three years later in an evolution of that production produced by Libra Theater Company, and another three years later with the Texas Shakespeare Festival.
+Especially by that third production, the role has come to resonate deeply with me.
+Not only is he a fascinating character, but I personally align with him.

 Feste observes.
 He’s the wallflower at the party who can sense what’s really going on between the people on the dance floor.
-He is the guy with the guitar in the corner who people can always ask for a song.
+He is the guy with the guitar in the corner who people can always ask to bust out a tune.
 Everyone loves him for his humor, his playfulness, and his music.
-However, he doesn’t have any intimate connection with anyone specific in the show.
-He floats around from place to place, entertaining and playing as called for.
-Once he plays “Come Away, Death” for Orsino, Orsino doesn’t keep him around to connect with him over his troubles.
-He sends Feste away.
-Feste even advises Orsino not to drown too deep in his own emotions (“the melancholy god protect thee”).
-He is witness to the budding romance between Sir Toby and Maria.
-He has some intuitive knowledge of what is happening between Cesario and Olivia, and possibly even between Cesario and Orsino.
+However, no one else in the play looks to intimately connect with him.
+He floats around from place to place, entertaining and playing by request.
+Once he plays “Come Away, Death” for Orsino, Orsino sends Feste away.
+He doesn’t keep the fool around to connect over his troubles (though Feste advises Orsino not to drown too deep in his own emotions – “the melancholy god protect thee”).
+He witnesses the budding romance between Sir Toby and Maria, seems to know what is happening between Cesario and Olivia, and may even notice a connection between Cesario and Orsino.
 It is easy for a director to turn him into an omniscient character (“Foolery, sir, does walk about the orb like the sun, it shines every where.”) and they often do.

 Ultimately, he is a servant.
-He serves the house of Olivia, somehow slips over to Duke Orsino at times, and seems to move about by his own whim as evidenced by Maria’s questioning of his whereabouts when we first meet him.
-It’s easy to get esoteric about Feste, but based purely on the text, he is the jester of Olivia’s house.
+He serves Olivia’s house (he was her father’s fool), yet manages slips out to spend time at Duke Orsino’s house.
+It’s easy to get esoteric about Feste, but logistically he is the jester of Olivia’s house.

-The NYU/Libra production was in modern dress, though not explicitly contemporary in setting.
+Before I get into my personal take on the song, here is my surface-level history with it: The NYU/Libra production was in modern dress, though not explicitly contemporary in setting.
 The Libra production was performed in an actual bar.
-As a result of the style and setting, the score wanted a contemporary, yet timeless feel.
-This was around the time when folk-oriented bands like Mumford and Sons, the Avett Brothers, and Old Crow Medicine Show were popular (or at least finding their way into my own world), and I had been listening to different kinds of folk music for years.
+Based on the style and setting, the score wanted a contemporary, yet timeless feel.
+This was around the time when folk-oriented bands like Mumford and Sons and Old Crow Medicine Show were popular (or at least finding their way into my own world), and I had been listening to different kinds of folk music for years.
 The score purposefully pulled from a wide range of folk idioms, from Simon and Garfunkel to pseudo-vaudevillian to rockabilly.
-The director and I wanted “The Wind and the Rain” to feel like a true musical finale.
-We wanted it to have a celebratory feel, to go with the weddings at the end of the play.
+The director and I wanted “The Wind and the Rain” to have a celebratory feel, to go with the weddings at the end of the play.
 It started with me as Feste singing alone, and by the end the entire company was singing and playing along.